Jedidiah-Solomon/CreativeCoderJed-Students/README.md

 git push origin your-branch-name
 ```

+Ensure you have Git, Github desktop and a verified github account.

+## For projects that have to do with merging to main

 1. Open a Pull Request
-   Once you’re done, open a pull request from your forked repository to the main repository so that others can review your changes.
+   Once you’re done, open a pull request from your repository to the main repository so that admin can review your changes.
 All PRs will trigger notifications in Discord!

 ## Example in Discord